-The Director of Children's Services is provided by Hampshire County Council as part of the strategic partnership arrangement that was approved in July 2013.
+During 2019-20 the Director of Children's Services was provided by Hampshire County Council as part of the strategic partnership arrangement that was approved in July 2013.

 The Director of Finance and section 151 officer is provided by Portsmouth City Council under a partnership arrangement approved in April 2016.
-This officer also holds various directorships as part of the role at Portsmouth City Council.
+This officer is also a council appointed Director of Access 4/20 Management Ltd and holds various Directorships as part of his role at Portsmouth City Council.